 West of Branford Center is Short Beach, lapped by the East Haven River on its western boundary and by glimmering Granite Bay on the east and Sound side.
 Around the eastern shore of Granite Bay, on Harbor Street, is the town dock and Parker Memorial Park at Branford Point.
-The twelve-acre park offers a beach and fishing pier, and the dock offers a place to fish and to watch the maritime traffic at the Harborview overlook.
+The twelve-acre park has a beach and fishing pier, and the dock offers a place to fish and to watch the maritime traffic at the Harborview overlook.

 A return to the town green provides a link to Route 146, the designated scenic highway that traces the coastline through Pine Orchard and Indian Neck.
 From the green, Montowese Street slips under the railroad trestle and crosses the causeway over the Branford River.

-A bit farther south at Indian Neck, it swings eastward along the shore.
+A bit farther south at Indian Neck, Montowese swings eastward along the shore.
 Just before that turn is Lenny’s Indian Head Inn, a restaurant with lush marsh views and legendary fresh seafood.
 Nearby is Bud’s Fish Market, which is happy to provide take-home delights such as lobsters and the like.
 A detour on Linden Avenue reveals an exquisite quality of light that can be savored at the Owenego Inn, the last of Branford’s summer hotels to capitalize on sweeping views of the Sound.

-Back out on Route 146, the coastal route heads eastward through Pine Orchard to Stony Creek.
-Stony Creek seems to exist in a time warp, a sense of New England’s nautical past and the time-honored work of trawling for nourishment from the Sound.
+Back out on 146, the coastal route heads eastward through Pine Orchard to Stony Creek.
+Stony Creek seems to exist in a time warp, with a sense of New England’s nautical past and the time-honored work of trawling for nourishment from the Sound.
 A peek into the backyards reveals lobster traps and boat trailers, faded buoys and an occasional net draped to dry on a fence.